• Skip to primary navigation

 Outgoing Code: 00

-All major credit cards and travellers cheques are widely accepted.
-German DM is the preferred currency.
+Currency: Hong Kong Dollar (HK$) = 100 cents All credit cards and travellers cheques are widely accepted.
+Pound sterling and US dollars are the preferred currency.

 ATM availability: Over 1000 locations.